Hello, again my friend,

 – Always bring your passport, it would give you “no tax price” when you buy something.

 – Buy a train card that rechargeable, so you can go everywhere easily in a “bip” away.

-– Japan might has different plug-in adaptor (for charging etc) than in your country, be aware of it.
-You can buy converter in Big Camera or LABI.
+– Japan might have different plug-in adaptor (for charging etc) than in your country, be aware of it.
+You can buy a converter in Big Camera or LABI.

 – You might need a transit visa.